fundamentalvision/fundamentalvision.github.io/team/index.md

-Our laboratory is now hiring interns, master students, Ph.D. students, postdoctoral researcher, and engineers.
+Our laboratory is now hiring interns, master students, Ph.D. students, postdoctoral researchers, and engineers.
 Welcome to join us.